lawgorithm/sql_practice/README.md

 ### NULL handling
 * Replace IFNULL(X, 0) with COALESCE(X, 0)
   * [IBM db2 Product Analytics [IBM SQL Interview Question]](https://github.com/lawgorithm/sql_practice/blob/main/IBM_db2_Product_Analytics_%5BIBM_SQL_Interview_Question%5D.ipynb)
+* The purpose of COALESCE() is to handle NULL values.
+It takes a list of expressions and evaluates them from left to right.
+It returns the first expression that is not NULL.
+If all expressions in the list are NULL, the function returns NULL.
+E.g. COALESCE(col1, col2, 0)

 ### Tricky subqueries
 * SELECTing from another table in a WHERE clause for filtering